 23.7 BPA Appropriations Refinancing

-The Parties agree that the provisions of section 3201(i) of the Bonneville Power Administration Refinancing section of the Omnibus Consolidated Rescissions and Appropriations Act of 1996 (BPA Refinancing Act), P.L.
+The Parties agree that the provisions of section 3201(i) of the Bonneville Power Administration Refinancing section of the Omnibus Consolidated Rescissions and Appropriations Act of 1996 (BPA Refinancing Act), 16 U.S.C. § 838l, P.L.
 104-134, 110 Stat.
 1321, 350, as stated in the United States Code on the Effective Date, are incorporated by reference and are a material term of this Agreement.